apify/apify-docs/sources/platform/integrations/actors/integration_ready_actors.md

 To illustrate the above, here is a simplified example of an Actor that uploads a dataset to a table/collection in some database.

-We would start with an input that looks something like:
+We would start with an input that looks something like this:

 ```text
 datasetId (string) - Id of dataset that should be uploaded